Chirag-ahir/SFC-Preparation/README.md

 What is customer community?<br>
 Customer Community is a Salesforce feature that allows organizations to create a self-service portal for their customers, partners, or employees.
 It provides a platform for external users to interact with the company, access information, and submit requests.

+What is partner user?<br>
+Partner users are Salesforce users with access to CRM objects, such as opportunities, leads, and campaigns.
+Partner users can access and modify the Salesforce data you share with them by logging in to a portal.

 ====================================SFMC=====================================<br>

 What are different email terminologies used in SFMC:<br>